lnxpy/docket/README.md

   </p>

 # Setup your Scheme
 You may not prefer the default scheme of docket.
 Don't concern about it.
-Make it feels better.
+Make it looks better.
 You have to be familiar with CSS and design your tags properly.
-The changes you make, will be overwrititten on the default styles of Bootstrap.
+The changes you make will be overwrititten on the default styles of Bootstrap.

-Also use `pygmentify` to beautify your JSON, Script, and Code blocks and make them look better.
-If you want to set it up, make sure you have already read the [pygmentify document](https://django-pygmentify.readthedocs.io/en/latest/usage.html).
+Also use `pygmentify` to beautify your JSON, Script, and Code blocks and give them a better design.
+If you want to set it up, make sure you have already read the [official pygmentify document](https://django-pygmentify.readthedocs.io/en/latest/usage.html).

 # Fork
 Fork and feed for free :)